Canop/jquery.alt/README.md

 The only important use is the ability to map data to DOM elements in a way ensuring there's no memory leak or data transformation.

-Assuming there's no point in calling the data function on collections of more than one element, and that we're not interested in magical parsing or data attributes, it's easy with WeakMap and Map.
+Assuming there's no point in calling the `data` function on collections of more than one element, and that we're not interested in magical parsing of data attributes, it's easy with WeakMap and Map.

 SVG:
 ====